aradhalevy/llm-d-inference-payload-processor-upstream/pkg/framework/plugins/modelselector/filter/modelname/README.md

 It is registered as type `model-name-filter` and runs as a modelselector filter.

-The filter does not read the datalayer.
-It only matches the requested name against the candidate models the pipeline hands it (those candidates having been sourced from the datalayer upstream).
+The filter matches the requested name against the candidate models the pipeline hands it from the datalayer.
 "Available" below means "present in that candidate list".

 ## What it does